University of Georgia Graduate School: Degree programs

 As of August 2017, the University of Georgia Graduate School offered 327 graduate degree programs: 115 doctoral, 140 master's, 15 education specialist, 46 interdisciplinary and 11 online degree programs.
 The Doctor of Philosophy is offered in 86 disciplines, the Master of Arts in 35 disciplines, and the Master of Science in 50 disciplines.
 Professional doctoral degrees are offered in education, music, and public health, and professional master's degrees are available in 32 areas.

-The university awards the Master of Education in 20 disciplines, the Specialist in Education in 17 disciplines, and the Doctor of Education in 8 disciplines.
-There are also 29 interdisciplinary degrees available at both the master's and doctoral levels, and certificates in 15 areas are offered as well.